IzabellaLopes/checkup-dublin/README.md

 ### Acknowledgments

-I would like to acknowledge the following individuals who helped me along the way in completing my first milestone project:
+I would like to acknowledge the following individuals who helped me along the way in completing my first project:

 - My family, for their strong support during my transition and development of a new career.
 Their names are featured in the testimonials and our team section of the CheckUp Dublin Center webpage as a way to honor them and show my appreciation.
 - Jubril Akolade, my Code Institute Mentor, for providing valuable advice.